CHURCH OF SOUND (TBA) FRIDAY, NOVEMBER 1ST

-It makes sense, then, that the centrepiece of the current Haha repertoire is David Axelrod’s 1970 album Earth Rot.
-The third in a trio of albums he produced for Capitol Records, it forecasts a man-made ecological disaster.
-With lyrics adapted by his son Matthew Axelrod from the Old Testament book of Isiah and an early Navajo creation legend, these “ancient yet timely words,” were a response to Axelrod’s vision of imminent end-times.
-The music is propelled by heavy jazz grooves, but is sweeping and expansive, with all the drama of tightly orchestrated ensemble playing.
-The choral accompaniment is at times angelic, at others lamenting, with spoken word passages dubbed out for the psychedelic Armageddon.
+It makes sense then that the centrepiece of the current Haha repertoire is David Axelrod’s 1970 album Earth Rot.
+The third, and lesser known, in his trio of albums for Capitol Records, it appropriates from classical Greek chorus to dramatically forecast a man-made ecological disaster.
+With lyrics adapted by his son Matthew Axelrod from the Old Testament book of Isiah and an early Navajo creation legend, these “ancient yet timely words,” are a prophecy of imminent end-times that feels more relevant today than ever.

-The Haha Sounds repertoire also includes music by French Art Pop group Cortex, the soundtrack works of Alain Goraguer, and the soundtrack from Senegalese cult film Touki Bouki (1973).
+The Haha Sounds repertoire also includes music by Latin jazz composers Antonio Carlos Jobim, Lalo Shifrin and Arthur Verrocai, French art pop group Cortex, the soundtrack works of Alain Goraguer, and the soundtrack from Senegalese cult film Touki Bouki (1973).